Zahra-Mazinani/FiraAirPro2025/README.md

 - Open a Pull Request

 ## License
-Distributed under the MIT License.
-See LICENSE.txt for more information.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

 ## Contact
 Zahra Babaei - [LinkedIn](https://www.linkedin.com/in/zahra-babaei-21a5a5282/) - [Email](Z.babaiy290@gmail.com)